Republicans seeing red in Southern Nevada’s House races

 “I have a hard time seeing Democrats keeping all three seats in this environment,” said J. Miles Coleman with the University of Virginia Center for Politics and Larry J. Sabato’s Crystal Ball, a nonpartisan political handicapping newsletter.

-All three Democrats seeking reelection, Dina Titus, Susie Lee and Steven Horsford, have painted their Republican opponents, Mark Robertson, April Becker and Sam Peters, respectively, as extreme on abortion rights and other social issues.
-But the GOP challengers, meanwhile, claim the incumbents are spendthrifts and reckless with federal assistance that has resulted in record inflation, high gas prices and a souring economy. .
+All three Democrats seeking re-election, Dina Titus, Susie Lee and Steven Horsford, have painted their Republican opponents, Mark Robertson, April Becker and Sam Peters, respectively, as extreme on abortion rights and other social issues.
+The GOP challengers, meanwhile, claim the incumbents are spendthrifts and reckless with federal assistance that has resulted in record inflation, high gas prices and a souring economy.

-A recent Emerson College/KLAS-TV Channel 8 poll shows Robertson at 54 percent and Titus at 42 percent in the 1st District, while Becker leads Lee 52 percent to 47 percent in the 3rd District.
+A recent Emerson College/KLAS-TV, Channel 8, poll shows Robertson at 54 percent and Titus at 42 percent in the 1st District, while Becker leads Lee 52 percent to 47 percent in the 3rd District.
 Horsford is the only Democrat leading in that poll, ahead of Peters 51 percent to 47 percent.
-The poll has a margin of error 4.4 percentage points, except for the 3rd District, in which the margin is 4.3 percentage points.
+The poll has a margin of error of 4.4 percentage points, except for the 3rd District, in which the margin is 4.3 percentage points.

 Traditional headwinds